mabattal/mabattal/README.md

 ## 🚀 About Me

-- 🎯 **Career Focus:** Building high-performance microservices using Java Spring Boot & .NET Core
+- 🎯 **Career Focus:** Building high-performance microservices using Java Spring Boot
 - 🔄 **Event-Driven Architecture:** Implementing SAGA pattern with Apache Kafka
 - 🔐 **Authentication:** Developing secure session control and token management using JWT + Redis
 - 🛠️ **Learning by Building:** I prioritize practical learning by applying what I study directly into projects